Nashville, Tennessee, USA downtown skyline on the Cumberland River at dusk with the bridge lit up and reflecting in the water below.

 There is a giant window of opportunity for visitors to enjoy Nashville from April to October, even though temperatures are considered fickle.
 The American South is widely known for being hot and humid throughout the summer, but there are still plenty of indoor and outdoor events.

-If you want to experience Nashville at its bustling best - and get the opportunities to see some of the world's leading country music stars - then head to the city for its CMA (Country Music Awards) Fest in June.
+If you want to experience Nashville at its bustling best - and get the opportunity to see some of the world's leading country music stars - then head to the city for its CMA (Country Music Awards) Fest in June.
 You'll find that hotel prices are higher during this busy period, but the atmosphere is well worth it!

 Unlike the summertime when hotel rates are high and prices are inflated, you will be able to strike good deals on local accommodation during the winter.
-From November to March the weather ranges from upper 20s to the low 60s, but you can easily warm up in the fantastic cities on the trip.
+From November to March, the weather ranges from the upper 20s to the low 60s, but you can easily warm up in the fantastic cities on the trip.